Corey Kluber: 2019 season: Long injury layoff

 On May 1, 2019, Kluber fractured his right arm after being hit by a line drive during a game against the Miami Marlins.
 He was placed on the team's injured list without a concrete timetable for his return.
 After pitching a simulated game on August 3, 2019, Kluber was cleared for minor league rehab assignment.
 On August 7, 2019, Kluber pitched for the Columbus Clippers in his first rehab start, conceding two runs in three innings.
 Continuing his recovery process, he pitched four innings for the Akron RubberDucks on August 13, 2019.
 However, abdominal tightness halted his third rehab start on August 18, 2019.
 Kluber had thrown 20 pitches in one inning for Columbus before exiting.
-Though Kluber did not play for the Indians again in 2019, the Indians announced on October 31, 2019 that they had exercised their $17.5 million club option on Kluber for the 2020 season.
+Though Kluber did not play for the Indians again in 2019, the Indians announced on October 31, 2019, that they had exercised their $17.5 million club option on Kluber for the 2020 season.

 Texas Rangers (2020)

 On December 15, 2019, Cleveland traded Kluber and cash considerations to the Texas Rangers in exchange for Delino DeShields Jr. and Emmanuel Clase.
-On July 26, 2020, Kluber made his Rangers debut but lasted just 1 inning after experiencing shoulder tightness.
-He was subsequently diagnosed with a torn teres major muscle, sending him to the Rangers' injured list.
+On July 26, 2020, Kluber made his Rangers debut during the shortened 2020 season but lasted just 1 inning after experiencing shoulder tightness.
+He was subsequently diagnosed with a torn teres major muscle, sending him to the Rangers' injured list, thus ending his season.